tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/docs/concatenate-data.md

 ## Purpose

-The `concatenate_data` is a node that concatenates multiple pointclouds aquiered by multiple LiDARs into a pointcloud.
+The `concatenate_data` is a node that concatenates multiple pointclouds acquired by multiple LiDARs into a pointcloud.

 ## Inner-workings / Algorithms